 The medieval villages are beautiful to visit, and in the township of Monticiano, the natural spas whose waters flow underground at a temperature of 43 °C (109°F), form small pools for bathing and relaxing.

-On your tour of Italy you cannot miss visiting San Gimignano, Monteriggioni and Montepulciano the most important three stops of the Siena Hills, a wellspring of nature, wellbeing, beauty and taste.
+On your private tour of Italy you cannot miss visiting San Gimignano, Monteriggioni and Montepulciano the most important three stops of the Siena Hills, a wellspring of nature, wellbeing, beauty and taste.

 Not far from the medieval city of Siena is San Gimignano, famous for its 16 towers that give it the status of a medieval city par excellence.
 One of the stages of the Via Francigena, it is recognized as a World Heritage Site by UNESCO.